cvmfs/doc-cvmfs/cpt-repo.rst

 ``-z`` to the ``cvmfs_server mkfs`` command (cf. :ref:`sct_repocreation`).
 It is generally recommended to also add ``-g`` to switch off automatic tagging in a garbage collectable repository.
+For debugging or bookkeeping it is possible to log deleted objects into a file by setting ``CVMFS_GC_DELETION_LOG`` to a writable file path.

 Enabling Garbage Collection on an Existing Repository (Stratum 0)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^